 Billing & Payment

-Students enrolling in Southeast Technical courses must pay tuition and fees prior to the start of classes.
-If payment requirements are not met by the published due date you may be dropped from your registered courses per Minnesota State Colleges & Universities board policy 5.12.
+Students enrolling in Southeast Technical courses must pay tuition and fees (or meet minimum payment criteria) prior to the start of classes.
+If payment requirements are not met by the published due date you may be dropped from your registered courses per Minnesota State Colleges & Universities board policy 5.12

 Minimum payment criteria that must be met by the due date to avoid dropping of all courses includes one or more of the following:

 - Full payment (payment must be received and posted to the student's account by the due date)

 - Financial aid application on file in the Financial Aid Office

 - Extended Payment Plan - $300 or 15% of total tuition & fees down by tuition due date

 - Active external payment plan with Nelnet Business Solutions (FACTS)